This post compares the training precision of TensorFlow, PyTorch, and Neural Designer for an approximation benchmark.

 Finally, the following chart depicts the training accuracies of TensorFlow, PyTorch, and Neural Designer for this case graphically.

-As we can see, both the minimum and the average mean squared error of Neural Designer using the LM algorithm is smaller than that of TensorFlow and PyTorch using Adam.
+As we can see, both the minimum and the average mean squared error of Neural Designer using the LM algorithm are smaller than those of TensorFlow and PyTorch using Adam.

-Using these metrics, we can say that the precision of Neural Designer for this benchmark is x1.91 times bigger than that of TensorFlow and 1.27 times higher than that of PyTorch.
+Using these metrics, we can say that the precision of Neural Designer for this benchmark is 1.91 times higher than that of TensorFlow and 1.27 times higher than that of PyTorch.

-Regarding the training time, in this benchmark, Neural Designer is about x5.72 times faster than TensorFlow and x8.21 times faster than PyTorch.
+Regarding the training time, in this benchmark, Neural Designer is about 5.72 times faster than TensorFlow and 8.21 times faster than PyTorch.

 Conclusions

-This results in that, for the benchmark described in this post, the precision of Neural Designer is x1.91 times faster than that of TensorFlow and x1.27 times faster than that of PyTorch.
+This results in the precision of Neural Designer being 1.91 times faster than that of TensorFlow and 1.27 times faster than that of PyTorch for the benchmark described in this post.

 To reproduce these results, download the free trial of Neural Designer and follow the steps described in this article.